-The winners will be invited to attend Copenhagen Architecture Festival taking place from 22.
-June - 9.
-July 2023 in parallel with the World Capital of Architecture and UIA World Congress.
-An international jury is set up to judge the films.
+The winners of the Film Mosaic competition are invited to attend Copenhagen Architecture Festival 2023, taking place in parallel with the World Capital of Architecture and UIA2023CPH World Congress.
+More than 300 film submissions have been received, and an international jury has nominated the winners.

 1st prize: 2500€